 - Exercise when you can so as to keep your muscles loose.

 - Get plenty of rest and make sure you're sitting and standing with good posture.

-However, if you want to cure your muscle discomfort from anxiety so that it never comes back, you need to target your anxiety directly.
+However, if you want to cure your muscle discomfort of anxiety so that it never comes back, you need to target your anxiety directly.

-I've worked with thousands of people whose anxiety was causing them muscle pain.
-You should start with my free 7 minute anxiety test.
+I've worked with thousands of people whose anxiety was causing their muscle pain.
+You should start with my free 7-minute anxiety test.
 The test was created to give you more information about your anxiety based on your symptoms and recommend how to treat it.